UBC-InfoVis/2021-436V-tutorials/1_D3_Tutorial/1_D3_Tutorial.md

 		main.js
 ```

-Below, we have to update our HTML boilerplate code to include a reference to D3, to another JS file (e.g., ```main.js```) and to an external CSS file (```style.css```).
-You should keep your own JS code separated from the JS libraries you are using.
-In the future you might have more than one library and don't want to change your code every time you update one of them (e.g. new release), so make sure you encapsulate your own code into separate files (libraries).
+Below, we update our HTML boilerplate code to include a reference to D3, to another JS file (e.g., ```main.js```), and to an external CSS file (```style.css```).
+You should keep your own JS code separated from the JS libraries that you are using.
+In the future, you might have more than one library and don't want to change your code every time you update one of them (e.g., new release), so make sure you encapsulate your own code into separate files (libraries).
 Make also sure to include libraries before using them in your code (order of *script* tags).

 ```html
 <!DOCTYPE html>